sldimitrov/Projects/BouncingBall/README.md

 In this header I am going to show you some things you can change in the code to make the game look alike it's your own.

+* Change the text on the down-right angle.
+First go to ... line and...

 ```python
 print('something')
 ```